ragulganesh1001/Light-Tie-Link-CPU-Memory-System-in-Verilog/README.md

-# Light Tie Link CPU-Memory System in Verilog
+# Uncached Lightweight Tie Link CPU-Memory System in Verilog

-This project simulates a simple CPU-to-Memory communication model connected via a Light Tie Link using traditional Verilog.
+This project simulates a simple CPU-to-Memory communication model connected via a Lightweight Tie Link using traditional Verilog.
 The CPU performs a write followed by a read, while the Tie Link transparently bridges the signals to a memory module.
 Vivado simulation confirms correct protocol behavior with access acknowledgment and data integrity.